 Gonzaga University recognizes that emotional and psychological well-being are essential components of a student's health and as such we have allocated resources to mental health treatment and education efforts.
 We understand that emotional, social, and financial disruptions, in combination with 24/7 media coverage, and the associated fear and uncertainty surrounding this pandemic, may take a toll on your well-being.
-Studies tells us this can lead to depression, anxiety, substance use, anti-social behavior and other difficult or potentially self-destructive responses.
 Innovative approaches at Gonzaga are being used to extend resources further as this pandemic continues to affect the mental health of students, faculty, and staff.
 Gonzaga's holistic approach to promoting a healthy community helps to foster an ethos of "cura personalis" that focuses on the well-being of the whole person.